 For the cake

-- 1 cup Guinness beer (or another dark beer like a stout or porter), room temperature
+- 1 cup Guinness beer room temperature (see note)

 - ¾ cup unsweetened cocoa powder